CuckooTimer/CuckooTimer/readme.txt

-The Cuckoo Timer is a time tracking application- more content to be added
+The Cuckoo Timer is a time tracking application

+--DataBase Setup
+Create DataBase the default is
+BD Name: CuckooTimer
+DB USER: BuildUser
+Password:  CuckooTimerBuild

+Migration Format are date based for when the class was created using YYYYMMDDHH